Why in Heaven’s Name Aren’t Teeth Considered Part of Our Health

 Although a great number of the interviewed people dealt with untreated asthma, diabetes, and even cancer, they still thought their oral health issues were the biggest challenges to their life quality.

 One of them is Misty, a mother of five.
-In 2004 she told the interviewee that despite her problems with headaches, domestic violence, and diabetes, she was in fact most troubled by her bad teeth.
+In 2004 she told the interviewee that despite her problems with headaches, domestic violence, and diabetes, she was most troubled by her bad teeth.
 She has even pulled out her teeth when she couldn’t handle the toothache.

 By 2016, she managed to leave her husband, move to Arkansas, and be accepted onto disability, thanks to which she got Medicaid health coverage.
 Regardless, Misty was still suffering from the bad condition of her teeth.